First To Know WeatherHurricane Center

 Posted

 TALLAHASSEE, Fla.
-(WTXL) — As of Tuesday morning at 11 am EDT, Tropical Storm Helene has formed in the northwest Caribbean Sea.
+(WTXL) — Tropical Storm Helene is churning in the northwest Caribbean Sea Tuesday afternoon, set to achieve hurricane status Wednesday.

-As of Tuesday morning the storm was about 180 miles from Cozumel, Mexico as was moving northwest at 12 mph.
-Its highest sustained winds were 45 mph.
+As of Tuesday night the storm was about 150 miles from the western tip of Cuba and as was moving west-northwest at 9 mph.

-Helene is expected to enter the Gulf of Mexico Wednesday as it strengthens into a hurricane.
-A major hurricane is still forecast by Thursday afternoon before landfall somewhere in the Big Bend or northwest coast of the Florida Peninsula.
+Helene is expected to enter the Gulf of Mexico Wednesday morning as it strengthens into a hurricane.
+A major hurricane is still forecast by Thursday afternoon before landfall somewhere in the Big Bend or the northern Nature Coast of the Florida Peninsula.

 FLOOD WATCH 09242024 5AM.png